 As Origins’ way of faith continues to grow in our individual lives, it will continue to shape what we look like as a whole.
 Just as tree branches grow in different directions and to be varying sizes, so too, the way each pocket of Origins Community life differs.
 The way one individual or group chooses to live out an interested, exploring and engaged faith will not look the same in every space.
 That variety will be beautiful, but it will also continue to shape our collectiveness.

-Remembering that branches are not just the outcome of a tree, but an integral part of its wholistic health and ability to continue to generate life, we will have to remain focused on ways to promote and facilitate a healthy environment for every member.
+Remembering that branches are not just the outcome of a tree, but an integral part of its holistic health and ability to continue to generate life, we will have to remain focused on ways to promote and facilitate a healthy environment for every member.

 In the near-term, over the next three years, we can specifically focus on facilitating the following aspects of our collective health: